-- 1. Standing water, when not disturbed by a strong wind, reflects almost all the incident microwave radiation away from the sensor, resulting in a black or dark tone.
-In contrast, a strong wind would cause patches of lighter tone on the normally - dark response from standing water.
-2. Standing water under vegetation, such as some wetlands, particularly those covered by grass, moss and relatively few trees, tends to result in a light tone. - 3.
-Slopes facing toward the sensor are usually lighter than slopes facing away from the sensor. .
+- Standing water, when not disturbed by a strong wind, reflects almost all the incident microwave radiation away from the sensor, resulting in a black or dark tone.
+In contrast, a strong wind would cause patches of lighter tone on the normally dark response from standing water. - Standing water under vegetation, such as some wetlands, particularly those covered by grass, moss and relatively few trees, tends to result in a light tone. - Slopes facing toward the sensor are usually lighter than slopes facing away from the sensor.
 Moist soils are usually brighter than dry soils. - 5.
-Forest canopies generally show up with a more coarse texture than grasslands, which reflects their greater variability in - surface roughness response.
+Forest canopies generally show up with a more coarse texture than grasslands, which reflects their greater variability in surface roughness response.
 As well, wetlands with areas of grass or moss interspersed with trees (e.g., black spruce) can also show up as a mottled or 'salt-and-pepper' texture. - 6.
-Canopies with higher moisture content reflect radar energy better than those with low water content; hence they appear in a lighter tone.
-7. Conifer versus deciduous trees without leaves show different texture and tones under certain combination of beam mode - Urban buildings, cars, fences, bridges, etc., tend to result in bright signatures.
-In general, Standard Beam 1 images are more sensitive to soil and vegetation moisture than Standard Beam 7 images.
-As a result, Standard Beam 1 images tend to show more variation of tones. - 10.
-The same terrain may appear different in tone when imaged at different incident angles and in different look directions, hence the same area may have a differing response depending on the simple map or figure evaluated.
+Canopies with higher moisture content reflect radar energy better than those with low water content; hence they appear in a lighter tone. - a lighter tone.Conifer versus deciduous trees without leaves show different texture and tones under certain combination of beam mode - and look direction.Urban buildings, cars, fences, bridges, etc., tend to result in bright signatures. - Urban buildings, cars, tences, bridges, etc., tend to result in bright signatures.
+In general, Standard Beam 1 images are more sensitive to soil and vegetation moisture than Standard Beam 7 images. - As a result, Standard Beam 1 images tend to show more variation of tones.

+10. The same terrain may appear different in tone when imaged at different incident angles and in different look directions, hence the same area may have a differing response depending on the simple map or figure evaluated.